 - CEO Step -> Approval Steps -> Enter name -> Set the criteria -> Save

-- For final approval process you can use any of the following way like New Field Update/ Email / Task as per the condition and click on save
+- For the final approval process, you can use any of the following ways like New Field Update/ Email / Task as per the condition and click on save

 - To define Rejection New Field -> Write rejection condition -> Save

-Note : To create default approval process select Jump Start Wizard.
+Note: To create a default approval process select Jump Start Wizard.

-The multi-steps approval process in salesforce is necessary when any of the following scenarios is happened
+The multi-steps approval process in salesforce is necessary when any of the following scenarios happen

-- If record does not fit for any of the auto approval criteria already defined
+- If a record does not fit for any of the auto-approval criteria already defined

-- If record fits the final approval criteria then send it to approver
+- If record fits the final approval criteria then send it to the approver